deltanet-lab/libra-website/docs/my-first-transaction.md

 ### Transfer Money

-To submit a transaction to transfer 10 LBR from Alice’s account to Bob’s account, enter this command:
+To submit a transaction to transfer 10 Libra from Alice’s account to Bob’s account, enter this command:

 `libra% transfer 0 1 10`